Welcome to the 3rd Grade

 - They learn the meaning of multiplication and division and how these operations relate to each other.

-- The student learns about fractions and how they are used.
+- The students explore fractions and how they are used.

 Social Studies: Third graders learn about communities and citizenship.